Skip to content

 task_name = "planner"

-[mcp.client.elicitation] # Elicitation capability (let server request user input)
+[mcp.client.elicitation] # Elicitation capability (allowing the server to request users to fill out forms)

 enable = false